SuperbTUM/CV-newcomer/TabNet Transformer/readme.md

-This is the archive of assignment 3: from sparsemax to alpha-entmax.
+This is the archive of assignment 4: understanding tabnet from sparsemax to alpha-entmax.